 In addition to the action button, there is also a “Choose an action” dropdown menu at the top of the order table.
 It allows you to apply certain actions in bulk to multiple orders, including some not available via the action button, like:

 To apply an order status or perform an action in bulk, check the box to the left of each desired order, then select an action from the Choose an Action drop-down and click Confirm.

-Cancelling and archiving an order will prevent its value from being including in analytical reporting.
+Cancelling and archiving an order will prevent its value from being included in analytical reporting.
 This gives you the ability to perform some test orders without affecting your reporting data.
 As volume increases, archiving also becomes a useful tool for keeping your order area tidy.
 The status of an archived order cannot be changed, but they can be un-archived, if necessary.

 Viewing Orders with Specific Products